a-shiva/happybdayquinn.github.io/index.md

 -Ameya and Rohan

 P.S.
-In case you're wondering why on earth I put this message on Github, let's just say Amazon was not chill with a 800 character message :)
+In case you're wondering why on earth I put this message on Github, let's just say Amazon was not chill with a 800 character message, and in honor of your knowledge of the latest tech trends, this was most fitting :)